gushphp/ToInlineStyleEmailBundle/README.md

 About the author of the bundle
 ===========
-ToInlineStyleEmailBundle has been originally developed and is mantained by Roberto Trunfio (see more on the author at www.trunfio.it)
+ToInlineStyleEmailBundle has been originally developed and is mantained by Roberto Trunfio (see more about the author at www.trunfio.it)